-I have a children’s book that deeply resonates with me.
-Someone shared this story with me when I was going through a dark time in my life.
-You Are Special by Max Lucado follows the Wemmicks, little wooden people who go around all day giving each other stickers.
+The book, You Are Special by Max Lucado, follows the Wemmicks, who little wooden people that go around all day giving each other stickers.
 The beautiful and talented Wemmicks receive golden star stickers while the ones with lack of talent or chipping paint are given ugly grey dot stickers.

 He discovers that the stickers only stick if you allow them to; they only stick if you care what the other Wemmicks think.
 Punchinello learns that he has to believe in himself and one at a time his dots fall off.

 Just like Punchinello, some of us are covered in grey dots.
-We are so guilty of letting people place gold stars and grey dots all over our lives, and sometimes, we put them on ourselves.
-Just remember, we are enough.
+We are so guilty of letting people place gold stars and grey dots all over our lives that we don’t even know what we think about ourselves.

 In a few days, see if you can think of something else you are good at, and one by one your grey dots will fall off.